mhilbush/openhab-binding-releases/ambientweather/README.md

-# Ambient Weather Dev/test Releases
+# Ambient Weather Binding - Test Releases

 **The version in the distrbution is the most current.**